gavinconran/ArtNet/README.md

 ```
 (tensorflow) $ tensorflow_model_server --port=9000 --model_name=artnet --model_base_path=/path/to/model/
 ```
-N.B.: /path/to/server/ is the absolute path to the model directory (which in my case is the models directory, as above)
+N.B.: /path/to/model/ is the absolute path to the model directory (which in my case is the models directory, as above)

 I have provided a script, ArtNet_Client.py, for users to test the ArtNet server.
 It can be found in the directory ArtNet_Clients.
-To opearte:
+To operate:
 ```
 (tensorflow) $ python ArtNet_Client.py --server=localhost:9000 \
 --image=./dataPaperTest/1454_VirginAndChild_Rogier_van_der_Weyden.jpeg